csci-1301/csci-1301.github.io/labs/ClassDiagram/readme.md

     - `ComputeArea` method to compute the area of a precise rectangle
     - `ComputePerimeter` method to compute the perimeter of a precise rectangle
     - `Swap` method to swap the length and the width of a precise rectangle
-    - `Multiply` method to multiply the length *and* width of a precise rectangle by an ratio given in argument as an integer (`int`)
+    - `Multiply` method to multiply the length *and* width of a precise rectangle by an ratio given in argument as an integer (`int`).

+You can check your answer, by referring back to the `Rectangle.cs` file from the ["Enriched Rectangle" project](../Rectangle/Enriched_Rectangle.zip).
+The UML diagram for this class is indicated, in comments, at the beginning of the file (but misses the `Multiply` method).

 # Pushing Further (Optional)

-Do the same thing you did for the `Rectangle` class for a `PreciseRectangle` class.

 The following is an independent task, to widen your understanding of UML modelling concepts:

 #.
 Class diagrams are just a special case of UML diagram.
 Have a look at <https://en.wikipedia.org/wiki/Unified_Modeling_Language#Diagrams>.
 In which category are class diagrams: behavior, or structure diagram?
 #.
 Besides modelling attributes and methods, class diagrams can also represent relationships between classes.
 Have a look at <https://en.wikipedia.org/wiki/Class_diagram> for more examples of class diagrams and its uses.
 #.
 Activity Diagram is another type of UML diagram for representing program actions.
 You will occasionally see activity diagrams in the lecture notes.
-Have a look at <https://en.wikipedia.org/wiki/Activity_diagram> and try to understand the example: "Activity diagram for a guided brainstorming process".
+Have a look at <https://en.wikipedia.org/wiki/Activity_diagram> and try to understand the example: "Activity diagram for a guided brainstorming process".s